mckennapsean/dissertation/content/03-framework.md

 standard tool and want to be able to use that specific data format inside a newly designed visualization system.
-For building an initial prototype of the system, visualization designers may require the collaborators to export their data or use a script to get it into a standard format and provide feedback for evaluation.
+For building an initial prototype of the system, visualization designers may require the collaborators to export their data or use a script to get it into a standard format in order to visualize it.
 However, for daily tasks, this data process would be cumbersome, require significant training, and limit the ability of the collaborators to use the tool.
 A key aspect of deploying a visualization system is improving these challenging aspects by having the system support domain collaborators' native data formats once the tool is deployed, so that no special steps are needed for them to use the visualization tool to solve their domain tasks.